alexanderdreyer-ndsu/casino-app/README.md

-This is the full casino app with the Django backend for saving users and balances across games/play sessions.
+This is the full casino app built with Django for saving users and balances across games/play sessions.